amhndu/hugo-website/content/about/_index.md

 vim and Arch with [KDE/Plasma](https://kde.org/plasma-desktop) is my weapon of choice.

 When I'm not programming, I play Table Tennis, watch anime (I'm especially a fan of KyoAni productions, Hunter x Hunter, the Monogatari series and Fate/Zero.
-I'm always watching a few seasonals!) or listen to music (I'm into EDM and all sorts of rock!
-Djent/progressive rock being my current fancy)
+I'm always watching a few seasonals!) or listen to music